mmomrk/joks-log-plotter/README.md

 ### fixdots.sh

 This script is to be used if your logfile contains commas instead of dots for decimal delimiters.
 It replaces all commas to dots in all txt files in the folder.
 Probably could be better had it replaced in all files in the arguments but not now.

-WARNING: does not make backups.
+*WARNING:* does not make backups.
 The changes are irreversible.
 Make sure you are working with copies.

 ## Requirements

--python 2.7 or more.
+* python 2.7 or more.
 Tested with 2.7.12.
-Probably could work with 2.4 and 3+ -gnuplot with png support
+Probably could work with 2.4 and 3+

+* gnuplot with png support

--feh installed.
+* feh installed.
 Or just change laun.sh to your taste

 ## Testing